 The italics are mine.
 They give away what Mr. Bush understands the real relationship with Congress to be.
 In effect everything depends on what the president chooses to do.
 He will decide where it is possible to work cooperatively with Congress, and he will decide whether it is necessary to keep Congress in the dark.

 This extraordinarily devious passage was clearly composed with the greatest care to give with one hand and take away with the other.
 Behind it is an unstated but ever-present premise: foreign policy is the sole province of the president, even if it leads to war.
 Congress has a part to play only if the president, in his superior wisdom, permits it to play a role.
 He will not work with it if he thinks it is impossible to do so, and he will keep it in the dark if he thinks it necessary.

 In another part of his speech Mr. Bush said that presidents “must preserve, protect, and defend the Constitution.”
 If so, it is necessary to ask: What is there in the Constitution that permits presidents to treat Congress so cavalierly?
 Should a president do anything he pleases in his relations with Congress, to confront it with accomplished facts and to manipulate public opinion before he shows his hand to Congress?

 The issue here is far larger than Congress.
 A president who keeps Congress in the dark keeps the American people in the dark.
 If Congress is not trusted by a president, the people do not have a chance.

-Since World War II, presidents have led the country into three major wars.
-Two of them, Korea and Vietnam, were disappointing or disastrous.
+Since World War II, presidents have led the country into three major wars.1 Two of them, Korea and Vietnam, were disappointing or disastrous.
 It remains to be seen what the final verdict on the Gulf War will be.
-Whatever it is, such wars cannot be regarded with …
+Whatever it is, such…

 This article is available to online subscribers only.